w3c/trace-context/trace_context_ext/HTTP_HEADER_FORMAT_RATIONALE.md

 - It is expected that the typical name will be a single word in latin and the value will be a short string in latin or a derivative of an url.

+## Size limits

+Header should be small so providers can satisfy the requirement to pass the value all the time.

+2 Kb is a common URL limit.
+Which in many cases enough to address the resource in rest API.
+So perhaps can be enough for this header.

 ## Trimming of spaces

 Header should be human readable and editable.
 Thus spaces are allowed before and after the comma